Questions Giving Tree ProgramVolunteer Sign Up

 Q: My tag has multiple items listed on it.
 I always try to purchase exactly what the recipient requested, but I’m not sure I can do that this year.
 What would you suggest?

 A: We have asked our recipients for a gift wish list of 3-5 items, allowing you some options from which to choose.
 It is certainly not necessary to buy ever item listed.
 Be mindful that often what you purchase is the only Christmas gifts they may receive, and all is greatly appreciated.

 Q: Are there any stores you suggest we shop at, in case items need to be exchanged?

 A: We generally find that it is safe to shop at Target, Kohl’s, Walmart or other well-known local stores.
 Please include a gift receipt when possible.

-A: We will be accepting gifts before and after every Mass on the weekend of December 8-9.
+A: We will be accepting gifts before and after every Mass on the weekend of December 7-8.
 Please arrange for a friend of neighbor to drop off the gifts for you if possible.
-All gifts are sorted for distribution after the 12:30 pm on December 8.
+All gifts are sorted for distribution at 12:30 pm on December 8.
 WE NEED YOUR GIFT BY THEN.
 Please contact the Social Concerns office at 708.215.5418 or firstname.lastname@example.org if you need an earlier drop off.

 Q: I lost my tag, what should I do?